SkylineCommunications/dataminer-docs/connector-help/connector_help/Metaswitch_MetaView_Explorer.md

 ## How to use

-- When the **SNMP Settings** are filled in, the driver is ready to poll the data from the device.
+- When the **SNMP Settings** are filled in, the connector is ready to poll the data from the device.
 No extra configuration is needed.
 - It is possible to limit the size of the **Trap** table, by configuring the maximum number of rows or configuring the maximum age of the traps via **Alarms** \> **Trap Config**.
 - The **Server Statistics** and **MetaSwitch Statistics Table** contain column headers indicating the **maximum** value for that column.
   All other tables containing column headers are configured to show the **sum** of the column values.